The First Day Of Crematoria

 You know it’s early spring when the Queensland endemic vine Fraser Island creeper, Tecomanthe hillii, flowers in early spring.

 The first koel of summer has called, the first mosquito has bitten and the first dust storm has sprinkled Brisbane red ochre.
 While I’m out there watering, counting every drop as it falls onto the crisped ground, thunderstorm clouds are full of promise yet lacking in rain.
-It’s the first day of crematoria, south east Queensland’s flexible new season, that bridges that rigid, neat European concept of spring and summer.
+It’s the first day of ‘crematoria’, south east Queensland’s flexible fifth season, that bridges that rigid, neat European concept of four distinct seasons of equal length.

 Tecomanthe dendrophylla - 17